MakKhnzadah/Mak-portfolio/PROFILE_PHOTO_INSTRUCTIONS.md

 4. Select your photo from your computer
 5. Click "Upload Photo"
 6. The change will be temporary and reset when you refresh the page (this is because we don't have a backend server to permanently store the uploaded image)

+Note: The site prefers `mak_profile.png` automatically and will gracefully fall back to `mak_profile.jpg` if the PNG is missing.

 Note: In a production environment, you would typically have a backend server to handle file uploads and storage.